gitnunes/gitnunes/README.md

 <!-- <p align="center"> <img src="https://octodex.github.com/images/daftpunktocat-thomas.gif" height="160px" width="160px"> <img src="https://octodex.github.com/images/daftpunktocat-guy.gif" height="160px" width="160px"> </p> -->

 ### About me 👋

+😆 Born in Natal-RN, I grew up in the neighborhood of Neópolis.
+I currently study Full Stack Web Development at Trybe, a technology school that has a genuine commitment to the professional success of its students.

 🧮 I love to dig into complex problems involving computation, logic, analytical capacity, conceptual thinking and creative thinking.

-🎮 When I was a kid video games has been my passion as I would spend hours in front of a screen.
-Now, spending hours in front of a screen is still my favorite hobby but with the goal of programming.

 🤖 My first contact with programming has been in undergraduate school of Mechanical Engineering and later on in a research project using FORTRAN language to simulate radiative heat transfer in nanoparticle assisted hyperthermia, a cancer treatment method.

-🚀 As I developed my programming skills I found out I would like to do it 24/7 and web development would be the perfect fit.
-I am enrolled in a web development course at Trybe, a technology school that has a genuine commitment to the professional success of its students.
+📖 I consider myself a lifelong learner with a strong passion for science and technology.
+I've done some scientific research in places like Federal University of Rio Grande do Norte (Brazil) and University of Maryland, Baltimore County (United States).
+Additionally, I've worked as an Engineering Intern at Barreira do Inferno Launch Center, a rocket launch base of the Brazilian Space Agency.

+🎯 My goal in life is to continuously develop my hard and soft skills as well as to work with challenging and creative web projects.

+🧘‍♂️ My hobbies include meditation, journaling, reading and Linux.

 <!--